ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Teaching & Supervision
 ======
 * Tutorial organization:
+  - **Conversational Search: From Fundamentals to Frontiers in the LLM Era**
+    Fengran Mo, **Chuan Meng**, Mohammad Aliannejadi, and Jian-Yun Nie
+    **SIGIR 2025**: The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval
+    13th--the 17th July 2025, Padua, Italy
+    to appear
   - **Query Performance Prediction: Theory, Techniques and Applications**
     Negar Arabzadeh, **Chuan Meng**, Mohammad Aliannejadi, and Ebrahim Bagheri
     **WSDM 2025**: The 18th ACM International Conference on Web Search and Data Mining